 Strengthen global learning competencies: perspective taking, critical reflection, personal and social responsibility

 Global seminars are led by faculty and experts drawn from the extensive Columbia Global Center networks.
-These global seminars are open to the public and bring in participants from all around the world.
-In Summer 2020, the Global Seminars will focus on three key areas related to the COVID-19 epidemic.
+These seminars are open to the public and bring in participants from all around the world.
+Please note the seminars are not-for-credit.

 Taking part in the Global Columbia Collaboratory provides a space to share and engage with others.
-Phenomena like the COVID-19 pandemic affect our lives in our local communities and in our interconnected global society.
+In our interconnected society, global challenges affect each of our lives in our communities in different ways.
 After each Global Seminar, you will be invited to answer questions about the seminar theme and what it means for the communities in which you live and take part.

-You will have access to platforms to share your reflection about how the global theme is playing out in your community.
-This can be a creative digital storytelling or other multimedia project; a literary, artistic, or performance-based contribution; or an analytical take on the theme.
-You’ll learn from others while you contribute to the documentation of this critical moment in global history.
+You will have access to platforms to share reflections about the Sustainable Development Goals and their implications for your community.
+This can be a creative digital storytelling or another multimedia project; a literary, artistic, or performance-based contribution; or an analytical take on the theme.
+You will learn from others while contributing to the documentation of this critical moment in global history.

 Collaboration and Ideation

 All Global Columbia Collaboratory students will learn from the seminar and reflection experiences.
-But you will also be able to consider how to take your ideas out into the world.
+After, you will also be given the opportunity to take your ideas out into the world.

-After each Global Seminar and subsequent reflection period, students will be invited to gather virtually in groups of two or more (ideally from different countries or regions) to consider plans for a social impact project or other kind of collaboration with the potential to help meet the challenges posed by the COVID-19 pandemic.
-Throughout the months of June and July, groups will have access to a project management toolbox and advice on how to develop a set of concept notes toward a proposal.
+After each Global Seminar and subsequent reflection period, you are invited to gather virtually in groups of two or more (ideally from different countries or regions) to propose a project that addresses global challenges or has a social impact.
+You will have access to a project management toolbox, as well as Human-Centered Design workshops and resources, to help develop a set of concept notes toward a proposal.

-Groups projects may take many different forms, may be process or product-oriented, but they must be able to be shared among the Collaboratory community and beyond.
-The GCC Advisory Committee will select promising projects to provide funding support to help bring the projects to fruition.
-Competitive selection criteria include innovation, relevance, feasibility, and impact.
-If selected, groups will work on their final projects throughout the month of August and will showcase their results at the end of the summer within the Columbia community and beyond.
+Group projects may take many different forms, be process or product-oriented, and must be able to be shared among the Collaboratory community and beyond.
+The Global Columbia Collaboratory Advisory Committee will approve projects to provide funding support to help bring the projects to fruition.
+Project criteria include innovation, relevance, feasibility, and impact.
+Groups will showcase the results of their projects within the Columbia community and beyond.